wj-mitchell/DSPAN_Details/README.md

 ### Products
 This is entirely supplemental.
 It contains a few  powerpoints that I presented on the contents of the application.
 It is likely worthless to you, but if you find yourself wondering about the context of the research strategy, they could possibly provide some of that.

+### RPPR
+This is only relevant if you receive grant funding.
+Approximately one year after you are funded, you will need to complete an *Research Performance Progress Report* (RPPR).
+This is completed almost entirely through the Commons webportal, but I have saved my responses as .docx files, which are available here.
+This was a fairly straightforward process and much of what you need to complete is outlined within this [NIH RPPR guide](https://grants.nih.gov/grants/rppr/rppr_instruction_guide.pdf).
+A few things of note:

+1) This RPPR does require a statement from your sponsors, which I had originally missed, so be sure to let them know ahead of time and account for that in your timeline;
+2) Some questions make direct reference to components that you had previously submitted in your DSPAN packet, such as your RCR training and specific aims.
+In these cases, I found it easiest to actually open the original document, use that structure, and make updates relevant to what I had accomplished.
+3) The RPPR included many more questions, many of which did not apply to my grant.
+These questions may apply to you.
+Even though I don't have them in this directory, scan through your specific RPPR to see which questions the NIH says apply to you.
+4) Some questions use dialogue box responses and others expect you to upload a .pdf.
+I have .pdf versions of the latter included in this directory.

+If you have not yet been funded through a DSPAN, it might be advisable to take a quick look through this directory to note the types of things that the NIH wants to monitor.
+This stage would have been far simpler had I been keeping track in anticipation of having to complete the RPPR since I started, but I learned about the RPPR when I got that first notice.

 ### Summary_Statements
 Contains the actual summary statements that I'd received from reviewers, which I think could maybe be enlightening as to what reviewers are generally going to be looking for, what they don't like to see, and perhaps how you can improve upon or address those concerns with later submissions, should it come to that.